Make Fillet Knife Sharpening a Breeze With These 5 Helpful Tips

 5 Tips to Help Eliminate Common Mistakes When Sharpening a Fillet Knife

 Remove the guide clip.
 The sharpening angle guide clip will help make sharpening most knives a little easier by giving you a larger surface to rest the back of the knife against.
-But when you’re sharpening at low angles, or really narrow knives the guide clip can interfere with the sharpening stone, and prevent it from contacting the edge.
+But when you’re sharpening at low angles, or really narrow knives the guide clip can interfere with the fillet knife sharpening stone, and prevent it from contacting the edge.
 So keep an eye on the guide clip and make sure to remove it if you’re getting any interference.

 Set your fillet knife sharpening angle around 18 to 21 degrees.
 When you lay a fillet knife across the blade table and rest on the face of the blade it usually cancels 1 or 2 degrees out.
 The lower the angle you put on a knife, the longer it’s going to take to sharpen.
 So if your angle is set at 15 degrees, then you’re probably sharpening at 13 or 14 degrees, and that’s going to take more time, and give you a fragile edge.